scaleoutsystems/scaleout-client/README.rst

 Several deployment and hosting options are available to suit different project requirements.

--   Dedicated cloud (single-tenant): Managed, dedicated deployment in a cloud region of your choice (AWS, GCP, Azure, managed Kubernetes)
+-   Dedicated cloud (single-tenant): Scaleout managed, dedicated deployment in a supported cloud VPC of your choice (GCP, Azure, OCI, AWS, Managed Kubernetes)
--   Self-managed: Set up a self-managed deployment in your VPC or on-premise Kubernets cluster using Helm Chart and container images provided by Scaleout.
+-   Sovereign / self-managed: Deploy in your own VPC or on-premise Kubernets cluster using Scaleout's provided container images.

-For both hosted and self-managed deployments, tooling is availabale for all-in-one docker-compose deployments (starter/sandbox) and for production-grade deployments on Kubernetes.
+For both hosted and self-managed deployments, tooling is availabale for all-in-one docker-compose deployments (starter/sandbox, single VM/host) and for scaling production deployments on Kubernetes.
 Contact the Scaleout team for information.

 Support